What is Camp TOV?

 What do they do?

 They get involved.
 They learn compassion and understanding.
 They discover first-hand how they can make their world better.
 They take initiative.
 They work with others.
 They learn to serve.
 They learn to lead.
 They learn the importance of tikkun olam.
 They learn they have a role in their community, and why all of that is important to them and to others.
 They make new friends.
 Explore new places.
 And have an absolute blast doing it.
-See a sample itinerary (PDF) from a day last summer, and check out pictures from Camp TOV 2012!
+See a sample itinerary (PDF) from a previous Camp TOV program.

 Why do they do it?